 Registering to participate in Capture the Flag

-Both of our hosted and online competitions are team-based challenges.
-Up to 4 people can be registered to a team.
+Our competitions are team-based challenges.
+A maximum of 4 people can be registered to a team.
 When registering, please follow the directions as the registration process is slightly different for each event.
 As all prizes are sent via email, make sure you enter a valid email address when registering.
 Failure to provide a valid email will cause a forfeit of any prize offered to winning teams.